• Skip to primary navigation

 Store leftovers in an airtight container in your refrigerator for up to 5 days.
 You can also freeze roasted vegetables, but they won’t be as crisp when you reheat them.
 If you decide to freeze them, put them in a freezer-safe container and use them within six months.

-What type of dijon mustard can I use for this roasted veggie recipe?
+What type of Dijon mustard can I use for this roasted veggie recipe?

-Whole grain or old-fashioned dijon mustard works best in this recipe.
+Whole grain or old-fashioned Dijon mustard works best in this recipe.
 The grainy texture of the mustard adds a nice contrast to the smooth texture of the roasted vegetables.

 What can I make with the vegetable scraps?

 You can compost the vegetable scraps or use them to make vegetable broth.
-If you decide to make broth, just add the scraps to a pot of water and simmer for a few hours.
-Then strain the liquid and discard the solids.
+If you decide to make broth, add the scraps to a pot of water and simmer for a few hours.
+Then, strain the liquid and discard the solids.
 You can use the broth in soups, stews, or sauces.

 Serving suggestions